Getting started with dmarcian

 Publishing a DMARC Record

-We have tools available to generate your DMARC record; if you have already published one, you can verify that it is properly formatted.
-If you haven’t published one yet, here are some instructions on how to do that.
+We have tools available to generate your DMARC record; if you haven’t published one yet, here are some instructions on how to do that.
+If you have already published one, you can verify that it is properly formatted.

 Because DMARC data is generated on a 24-hour cycle, after a few days, enough data is gathered to begin generating meaningful reports.
 If you don’t see data after more than 48 hours of publishing your DMARC record, here is some advice.